In policy shift, Alaska Air requires COVID-19 vaccine for employees

 Alaska Air Group told employees Thursday evening they will be required to get a COVID-19 vaccination, with some exceptions — a shift from the policy laid out last month that only encouraged and rewarded vaccinated employees.

-In an email to all Alaska Airlines and Horizon Air employees, the company said that in accordance with the White House executive order that requires all federal contractors to have their workers vaccinated, “All employees will now be required to be fully vaccinated or be approved for a reasonable accommodation.”
+In an email to all Alaska Airlines and Horizon Air employees, the Seattle-based company said that in accordance with the White House executive order that requires all federal contractors to have their workers vaccinated, “All employees will now be required to be fully vaccinated or be approved for a reasonable accommodation.”

 That replaces the policy Alaska announced last month, which paid vaccinated employees $200 and required regular testing for others.
 At that time, Alaska said that 75% of its employees had already been vaccinated.